fusioncharts/bouquet/README.md

 # Bouquet

-A collection of plugins for [JSDoc](http://usejsdoc.org), that can be readily integrated with JSDoc installations to extend the functionalities of JSDoc.
+A collection of plugins for [JSDoc](http://usejsdoc.org), that can be readily integrated with JSDoc installations to extend the functionalities of JSDoc without editing the core of JSDoc.

 ## Why Bouquet?

 Often we need to extend JSDoc to support different use cases that are not satisfied by JSDoc.
+For example, someone might need to include additional files in their documentation, or parse additional directives.

 JSDoc exposes a plugins architecture that can be used to address those use cases, without hacking on the core JSDoc files.
-[Bouquet](https://github.com/fusioncharts/bouquet) is an effort to provide a unified collection of useful plugins for use with JSDoc.
+[Bouquet](https://github.com/fusioncharts/bouquet) is an effort to provide a unified collection of such useful plugins for use with JSDoc.

 ## How to use Bouquet?